-All of us that keep a pet want to know which foods can the pet eat.
-And those of us that keep guinea pigs, always want to give our cute furry cavies the things we eat.
+In keeping guinea pigs, we always want to give our cavies the things we eat.
 But, guinea pigs are herbivores and vegetarians, so their diet is limited to foods that grow from the ground.
 However, not all vegetarian foods are good for them.
 Today, we will explore if mange tout is safe for guinea pigs as their food.

-Can guinea pigs eat mange tout?
-Yes, guinea pigs can eat mange tout.
-By now you must wonder what this term means – ‘mange tout’ means ‘eat all’ in French.
-This veggie is also called snow peas!
+Guinea pigs can eat mange tout, also called snow peas.
 This also means that the pea and its pod can be consumed by guinea pigs.
 They like the taste of this veggie, and it has plenty of good nutrients as well.
-Let’s see the sections below for more information on this fully edible pea type plant.

 The great thing about them is that they are fully edible, unlike other pea types.
-We have mentioned above, both the pea and the pod can be eaten by the guinea pigs.
+We have mentioned above that both the pea and the pod can be eaten by the guinea pigs.
 But, as with any vegetarian food or veggie, we must see all the pros and cons for them.
-Read below what makes snow pea/mange tout so special for our furry pets!
+Read below what makes snow peas/mange tout so special for our furry pets!

-- The health of the cardiovascular system – with the low amount of fat and zero cholesterol, the blood vessels will not get clogged and the heart will work in a healthy way.
-There will be less risk of stroke, heart attack or hypertension among other common problems of this kind.
+- The health of the cardiovascular system – With a low amount of fat and zero cholesterol, the blood vessels will not get clogged and the heart will work in a healthy way.
+There will be less risk of stroke, heart attack, or hypertension among other common problems of this kind.

 - Healthy development of the fetus during pregnancy – The folate ensures the fetus in the pregnant guinea pig develops well in perfect health before birth.
 Also, folate prevents any defects prior to birth.

-- The health of organs and less stress – the B6 vitamin keeps all organs healthy (liver, eyesight, prevents anemia and reduces stress which will contribute to better sleep.)
+- The health of organs and less stress – The B6 vitamin keeps all organs healthy, such as the liver.
+It also keeps eyesight healthy, prevents anemia, and reduces stress which will contribute to better sleep.

-- Prevention of scurvy – in snow peas there is lots of vitamin C, if cavies don’t have enough of this vitamin, they are at fatal risk from scurvy (rough coat, swelling in joints, weight loss, diarrhea and more)
+- Prevention of scurvy – There is lots of vitamin C. If cavies don’t have enough of this vitamin, they are at fatal risk from scurvy, with the symptoms of rough coat, swelling in joints, weight loss, and diarrhea.

 Nutrition Facts of Mange Tout